njgeorge000158/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/README.TECHNICAL.md

 If the folders, logs and images, are not present, the IPython notebook will create them.
 The folder, resources, holds the sqlite database file for the IPython Notebook and Flask API; the folder, logs, contains log files from testing the IPython Notebook; and the folder, images, has the PNG image files of the IPython Notebook's tables and plots.

 To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-If the program is in Log Mode, it writes information to the log file in the folder, logs.
+In Log Mode, the notebook writes information to the log file in the folder, logs.
 If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG files in the folder, images.

 ----